+44 (0)20 7306 email@example.com

 Recent matters include:

-- Acting (on every occasion successfully) as sole counsel in a number of disputes concerning disputed service charges (and dispensation from consultation requirements) before the County Court and the First Tier Tribunal.
+- Acting as sole counsel in a number of disputes concerning disputed service charges (and dispensation from consultation requirements) before the County Court and the First Tier Tribunal.

 - Acting as sole counsel for the successful sub-tenants in an application for a vesting order pursuant to sections 1017-1018 of the Companies Act 2006 in the highly unusual circumstances where a lease which had gone bona vacantia but was disclaimed by the Crown.

-- Acting (with Julian Greenhill) in a wide-ranging dispute involving the application of the Access to Neighbouring Land Act and the Party Wall Act in the context of a major housing development.
+- Acting (with Julian Greenhill QC) in a wide-ranging dispute involving the application of the Access to Neighbouring Land Act and the Party Wall Act in the context of a major housing development.

 - Acting (led by Joanne Wicks QC) for a supermarket chain in a dispute over whether an agreement was lawfully terminated in circumstances where a satisfactory planning permission had not been obtained.